Ar-shid/IncidentScope/BUILD.md

 - .NET 8 SDK
 - Node.js 18+ and pnpm (or npm)
-- Docker and Docker Compose
+- **Docker Desktop** (must be running - see troubleshooting below)
 - Git

+> **Important**: Docker Desktop must be running before starting infrastructure.
+If you see connection errors, ensure Docker Desktop is started and fully initialized.

 ## Initial Setup